About the course

 Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer of a place, but please note that the initial offer of a place will not be confirmed until you have completed a Financial Declaration.

-In January 2016 the Department of Statistics moved to a newly-refurbished building in St Giles, near the centre of Oxford.
-The building has new spaces for study and collaborative learning, including the library and large interaction and social area on the ground floor, as well as an open research zone on the second floor.
+In 2016, the Department of Statistics moved to a newly-refurbished building in St Giles, near the centre of Oxford.
+The building has spaces for study and collaborative learning, including the library and large interaction and social area on the ground floor, as well as an open research zone on the second floor.

 You will be provided with a computer and desk space in a shared office in this building.